Year 4: England

 In schools in England Year 4 is the fourth year after Reception.
-It is the fourth full year of compulsory education, with children being admitted who are aged 8 before 1 September in any given academic year.
+It is the fourth full year of compulsory education, with children being aged between eight and nine.
 It is also the second year of Key Stage 2 in which the National Curriculum is taught.
 Year 4 is usually the fifth year of primary school or the second year group in a Junior School.

 Wales

 In schools in Wales Year 4 is the fourth year after Reception.
 It is currently the fourth full year of compulsory education, with children being admitted who are aged 8 before 1 September in any given academic year.
 It is the second year group in Key Stage 2.

 Northern Ireland and Scotland

 In Northern Ireland and Scotland, the fourth year of compulsory education is called Primary 4, and pupils generally start at the age of 7.